 Occupancy Requirements and Limits

-In additional to the six-foot personal distancing requirement, Yale and State of Connecticut standards limit rooms, floors and buildings to either 1 person per 150 square feet or 50% of usual occupancy or less.
+In additional to the six-foot personal distancing requirement, Yale and State of Connecticut standards limit rooms, floors and buildings to either one person per 150 square feet or 50% of usual occupancy or less.
+Our objective is to reduce campus density.
+Less than 50% of our undergraduates are on campus.
+Half of our restroom stalls are marked, “Do not use.”
 More populated floors and buildings result in congestion in entryways, stairways, bathrooms, elevators, waiting areas, break areas, printer/copier rooms, other common areas, etc. Higher occupancy presents a higher risk of aerosol transmission.

 The occupancy standard can be met by scheduling multiple daily shifts for occupants, by grouping occupants and alternating their access (e.g., every other day) or implementing other ways of staggering work schedules.